-20 Ways Your Independent Contractor Might Be An Employee
+20 Ways Your Subcontractor Might Be an Employee

-March 9, 2010
+July 20, 2010

-Last month, the IRS began its first comprehensive audit of employment tax issues in over 25 years.
-The IRS will audit 6000 companies in total over the next three years.
+Quite often, companies in the construction industry hire "subcontractors" and classify them as independent contractors.
+However, these companies should take caution in proceeding with such classification.
+In February, the IRS began its first comprehensive audit of employment tax issues in over 25 years.
 The main issues to be examined in these audits are worker classification, executive compensation and taxable fringe benefits.
-(For a broad discussion of all of these issues, please see our prior alert "IRS Will Audit 6,000 Companies - Make Sure Your Employment Taxes Are in Order.")
-Because worker classification will garner more scrutiny than any other issue in these audits, this alert focuses solely on worker classification and the factors involved in making an accurate determination.
+(For a broad discussion of all of these issues, please see our Firm's November 2009 Tax alert IRS Will Audit 6,000 Companies - Make Sure Your Employment Taxes Are in Order.)
+Because worker classification is an issue that arises often for construction companies, this article focuses solely on worker classification and the factors involved in making an accurate determination.

 Generally, the IRS favors classifying workers as employees.
 When workers are classified as independent contractors, the company does not pay employment taxes or withhold income taxes.
-Instead, the workers pay the full amount of employment taxes and pay income taxes usually through estimated payments.
+Instead, the workers pay the full amount of employment taxes and pay income taxes, usually through estimated payments.
 Moreover, as independent contractors, workers are not entitled to unemployment, retirement and health benefits offered through the hiring company or many of the protections afforded to employees through the various federal acts which protect employees.
 As such, misclassification has a profound effect on the ability of the IRS to collect all taxes that should have been paid, and it denies workers the ability to participate in employee benefit plans and receive legal protections to which they may otherwise be entitled.